Adapted for the Internet from:

 What if a wave – once emitted – remains permanently straight?
 Think of the flashlight as one of those

 StarWars-type light swords: the light always remains parallel with the flashlight, straight as an arrow!
-No
+No matter

-concept of velocity of light.
+of light.
 If light can touch distant objects instantaneously, light does not travel at c.

 So even if Einstein’s boxcar experiments don’t tell us much about time dilation, they are good exercises to